d-bl/GroundForge/README.md

 ### for developers:
 * `src/scala/main/*` is translated to : `docs/js/GroundForge-opt.js`
 * This is connected client side to HTML with : `docs/js/tiles.js`
-* The source run also in a JVM environment for server-side or batch processing, for example something like : `src/test/Demo4Java.java`
+* The source runs also in a JVM environment for server-side or batch processing, for example something like : `src/test/Demo4Java.java`

 ### for end users (bobbin lace makers and designers):